WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 How to Stop Condensation in Your Summer House?

 You can do this yourself or hire a professional for proper installation.
 Experts can also recommend the best type of insulation for your summer house.
+For advice on what the process consists of, read our detailed guide on How to Insulate a Summerhouse.

 Note: If you have a log cabin summer house, insulation is still worth considering.
 While the thick logs offer some insulating qualities already, adding extra insulation can provide more comfort and reduce condensation.